Updated: Sep 18, 2022

 Infusion time and number of uses

 In the traditional way, the mate's infusion time is instantaneous and is consumed directly after pouring the hot water.
 It is drunk alone or accompanied for several rounds.
 It is also customary to see the mate circulating from hand to hand and continuously pouring water, repeating the "cebar" ritual many times.

-To start the round, we advise to pour lukewarm water on the side of the bombilla, while keeping the other side dry, and let it infuse for 2 minutes.
+To start the round, we advise pouring lukewarm water on the side of the bombilla, while keeping the other side dry, and letting it infuse for 2 minutes.
 This will stabilize the base of the montañita and prepare the yerba in contact with hot water.

 The montañita is a fundamental technique to save yerba and prolong its taste throughout the round.
 As the rounds follow one another, the already infused leaves become less and less nutritious and tasty (therefore less bitter).
 They become compact and give the dry yerba space to insert itself into the new rounds.

 For an infusion of mate leaves in a teapot, it is advisable to put 15g per 1 litre and infuse the mate for 6 minutes.
 In the jargon, this is called cocido mate.

 The waiting time of the Yerba

 One of the last steps in the cultivation of yerba mate is parking.